harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 Reducing the minimum module size to 5, with a merging threshold of 0.1:
 Target in lightcoral, with 205 genes
+Target in palevioletred3 before merging, with 115 genes Reducing the merging threshold to 0.05:
+Keeps it in palevioletred3 with 115 genes

+With a minimum size of 30:
-Target in palevioletred3 before merging, with 115 genes Before merging, g24882.t1 is in the steelblue network, with 212 other genes After merging with a threshold of 0.05: g24882.t1 is in the steelblue network, with 212 other genes
+Before merging, g24882.t1 is in the steelblue network, with 212 other genes After merging with a threshold of 0.05: g24882.t1 is in the steelblue network, with 212 other genes